AndersDeath/diary2/000-current.md

 # 13 June - Tuesday - Yerevan - 257 day of immigration

 Today I visited barbershop which is amazing.
+My gum still pains.
+I hope that this shit will be better at the end of the week.